 Now, this is a general observation, but a further question arose whether Christians specifically, having already believed in Jesus and currently walking in light of that belief, need to do theology.

 Although the staring point of this question is with ‘the Christian’, this is nobody’s real starting point.
 Several things have implicitly happened to reach the point of becoming a Christian which become relevant to think about to answer this question.

 - Everyone is born an unbeliever.

-- I believe everyone is born depraved and unable to seek God, hence in need of his initiatory grace which enables us to come to him and to comprehend any revelation we encounter and accept the gospel by faith.
+- Everyone is born depraved and unable to seek God, hence in need of his initiatory grace which enables us to comprehend any revelation we encounter and accept the gospel by faith.

 - Given the grace to actually respond, we yet cannot respond unless we obtain knowledge (i.e have something to respond *to*).
 In Romans 10:14 the epistemological question is raised (cf. my emphasis on ‘knowledge’): “How then shall they call on Him in whom they have not believed?
 And how shall they believe in Him of whom they have not heard?”